AMD Q1 2026 Earnings Call Summary | Stock Taper

 2. Strategic Updates and Business Highlights

-• Upcoming launch of the sixth-gen EPYC Venice processor, expected to enhance competitive advantage.
+• The launch of the sixth-gen EPYC Venice processor, optimized for AI workloads, is anticipated later this year.

-• Continued investment in R&D to support AI roadmap and long-term growth.
+• The company is investing in R&D to support its AI roadmap and long-term growth opportunities.

 3. Forward Guidance and Outlook

-• Expecting Data Center CPU revenue to grow over 70% year-over-year in Q2.
+• Anticipated growth in Data Center segment revenue by over 70% year-over-year in Q2.

-• Anticipating continued demand growth through the second half of 2026 and into 2027.
+• Continued robust growth is expected through the second half of 2026 and into 2027, driven by the ramp of next-generation EPYC processors and AI infrastructure.

 4. Bad News, Challenges, or Points of Concern

-• Client and Gaming Segment: Anticipated decline in second-half demand due to higher memory and component costs, with gaming revenue expected to drop more than 20% compared to the first half.
+• Client and Gaming Segment: Anticipated decline in second-half demand due to higher memory and component costs, with expectations of over 20% decline in gaming revenue compared to the first half.

 5. Notable Q&A Insights